bcbg-bio/bcbg-bio.github.io/_pages/openings.md

 ## Graduate student positions
 ### PhD Students
-Currently we take PhD students from the [Graduate Group in Genomics and Computational Biology](https://www.med.upenn.edu/gcb/) and the [Graduate Group in Epidemiology and Biostatistics](https://www.med.upenn.edu/ggeb/).
+We are affiliated with the [Graduate Group in Genomics and Computational Biology](https://www.med.upenn.edu/gcb/) and the [Graduate Group in Epidemiology and Biostatistics](https://www.med.upenn.edu/ggeb/).
 Current undergraduate or masters students interested in joining the group as a PhD student should apply to one of these two programs and indicate interest in their application.
 Current Penn PhD students in these and other programs should feel free to reach out.

 ### Masters Students
 We typically have room to support 1-2 MSc students from the [Master of Biomedical Informatics](https://www.med.upenn.edu/mbmi/about.html) or [Master of Biostatistics](https://www.med.upenn.edu/ggeb/about-biostatistics.html) programs.
 Current Penn MSc students should feel free to reach out.